 - a) Guide the students about the rules and regulations governing the courses of study for a particular degree. - b) Advise the students for registering courses as per prescribed curriculum or otherwise but within the scope of the rules and regulations prescribed by the University from time to time.
-For this purpose the Faculty Adviser has to discuss with the student his academic performance during the previous semester and then decide the number and nature of the courses for which he can register during the semester. - c) Approve the CRF by attesting same, before the prescribed last date. - d) Advice students to overload/ drop one or more courses/ activities based on his academic performance. - e) At the end of the first semester/year, the Faculty Adviser may even advise a reduced load programme for a poorly performing student.
-This reduced load programme may spread over several semesters subject to minimum load for the semester and completion of the degree programme within the prescribed maximum period by registering in summer terms..
-Such reduced load programme is to be prepared by the Faculty Adviser in consultation with the Student & his parent and recommend the same through the Programme Council to the Dean/Director for consideration and approval before the start of the semester. - f) Pay special attention to weak students and carefully monitor performance of students recommended for slow track option. - g) Advice students for Course Adjustment/ Dropping of courses during the Semester within the stipulated time frame given in the Academic calendar. - h) Advice students seeking semester drop either during the ongoing semester or before the commencement of the semester.
-FA has to ensure strict compliance of rules and regulations laid down for this purpose.
-Recommend the cases to the Dean/Director for consideration. - i) Make revised plan of study for weak/ bright students based on their semester wise performance. - j) Suggest modalities for course/ credit requirements for the students recommended for exchange programme. - k) Provide Guidance and liaison with the parents for their improved performance.
+For this purpose the Faculty Adviser has to discuss with the student his academic performance during the previous semester and then decide the number and nature of the courses for which he can register during the semester. - c) Approve the CRF by attesting same, before the prescribed last date. - Advice students to overload/ drop one or more courses/ activities based on his academic performance. - e) At the end of the first semester/ year, may even advise a reduced load programme for a poorly performing student.
+This reduced load programme may spread over several semesters subject to minimum load for the semester and completion of the degree programme within the prescribed maximum period by registering in summer terms.
+Such reduced load programme is to be prepared by the Faculty Adviser in consultation with the Student and his parent and the Faculty Adviser has to recommend the same through the Programme Council to the Dean/Director for consideration and approval before the commencement of the semester.

-Ensure that students are not permitted to re-register for courses, which they have already passed.
-Inform students that any academic activity (course/ Laboratory/ seminar/ project/ non-credit requirement etc.) undergone without proper registration will not be counted towards the requirements of his degree.
-Strictly warn students that if he fails to register during any semester without prior approval, his studentship is liable to be cancelled.
+f) Pay special attention to weak students and carefully monitor performance of students recommended for slow track option. g) Advice students for Course Adjustment/ Dropping of courses during the Semester within the stipulated time frame given in the Academic calendar. h) Advice students seeking semester drop either during the ongoing semester or before the commencement of the semester.
+Ensure strict compliance of rules and regulations laid down for this purpose.
+Recommend the cases to the Dean/Director for consideration. i) Make revised plan of study for weak/bright students based on their semester wise performance. j) Suggest modalities for course/credit requirements for the students recommended for exchange programme. k) Provide guidance and liaison with the parents for their improved performance.
+Ensure that students are not permitted to re-register for courses, which they have already passed. m) Inform students that any academic activity (course/ Laboratory/ seminar/ project/ noncredit requirement etc.) undergone without proper registration will not be counted towards the requirements of his degree. n) Strictly warn students that if he fails to register during any semester without prior approval, his studentship is liable to be cancelled.
 Keep the students updated about the Academic Administration of CBCS system at the University.
-23PGMD 4.0 ATTENDANCE REQUIREMENT 23PGMD 4.1 Attendance in the class is compulsory and is monitored.
+23BSOD4.0 ATTENDANCE REQUIREMENT 23BSOD4.1 Attendance in the class is compulsory and is monitored.
 The University expects 100% attendance.
-Each Course is considered as a unit for attendance requirement and, 1) The minimum number of lectures, tutorials, seminars and practicals which a student shall be required to attend for eligibility to appear at the SEE shall not be less than 75% of the total number of lectures, tutorials, seminars, practical, and any other prescribed requirements.
-2) If a student obtains less than 75% attendance in any one or more of the courses, he shall not be permitted to appear for the SEE of those courses and he shall re-register for them in subsequent academic semester/s when offered and obtain passing grades, subject to 23PGMD 4.1 (1).
-23PGMD 4.2 The basis for the calculation of attendance shall be the period prescribed by the University in its Academic Calendar of events.
-For the first semester students, the same is reckoned from the date of admission to the programme as per allotment from University.
-23PGMD 4.3 The Dean/Director shall inform the students about their attendance position periodically so that the students shall be cautioned to make up the shortage.
-The Dean/Director shall submit the list of students who have been detained for shortage of attendance by the end of the semester to the Registrar (Evaluation) with a copy to the Registrar.
-It may be noted that mere omission by Dean/Director to inform the student about the shortage of attendance shall not entitle him to appear for examination.
+Each Course is considered as a unit for attendance requirement and, 1) The minimum number of lectures, tutorials, seminars and practicals which a student shall be required to attend for eligibility to appear at the SEE shall not be less than 85% of the total number of lectures, tutorials, seminars, practicals, and any other prescribed requirements.
+Condonation of 10% in the attendance is permitted by the Vice-Chancellor on specific recommendation of the Dean/Director, for valid reasons such as medical grounds, participation in University level sports, cultural activities, seminars, workshops, paper presentation, etc. The decision of the Vice-Chancellor in this regard will be final.
+If a student obtains less than 75% attendance in any one or more of the courses, he shall not be permitted to appear for the SEE of those courses and he shall re-register for them in subsequent semester/s when offered and obtain passing grades, subject